cyclejs-community/component-combinators/test/fsm_specs.md

      - FSM component emits only 1 value from Component, and 5 values from Component2, i.e. Component is switched out, and Component3 is never instantiated

 TODO : If I go with that, update contracts
-# DOC
-- init-event-data is passed with fsm settings
-- document fsm settings

 # Possible improvements
-- queue events while the state machine is busy processing events/or waiting for action responses
+- policies when a state machine is in between states (expecting action response)
+    - CANCEL AND FIRE : the action in course is cancelled and the event is processed
+    - DROP : the events are dropped and not processed, a warning is issued (default)
+    - QUEUE AND FIRE : events for that state are queued.
+If the transition is towards the same state, then events are dequeued and processed in order of arrival.
+If to another state, warning is issued and events are dropped
+    - QUEUE AND DROP : events for that state are queued.
+If the transition is towards the same state, then queued events who happened while the action was executed are dropped, the queued events who happened after action has ended (and hence state is re-entered) are processed in order of arrival.
+If transition is to another state, warning is issued and events are dropped
+- policy should be specified at the transition level
+  - the event triggering the transition should define its queuing policy

+- instead of having component executed upon state entry, one can have a full application, i.e a run(main) with drivers
+  - main will be injected the sources argument from its parent
+  - main can also define additional sources (by defining additional sinks)
+  - mian can redefine/redirect existing sinks
+  - non-redefined sinks will be routed to the parent as always
+  - it will be necessary to check carefully the disposal mechanism of that application...

-- exit actions for cleanup purpose -will have to be specified in sync with the entry action (which probably creates the resource to clean up)
+- implement exit actions for cleanup purpose -will have to be specified in sync with the entry action (which probably creates the resource to clean up)
-- internal transition if the need occurs
-  - state re-entry (executing the entry/exit actions)
-  - or not
-- automatic events
+- automatic events (i.e. immediate preemption or transient state)
-- investigate racing conditions
+- investigate racing conditions (?)

-// event E: click on one team - these are only event CHANGING fsm state!!
-// NOT SAME
-// - {teamData}
-// transition : [
-// - Sa, E, success, Sb,
-// - {targetDriver: (fsmModel, teamData) => action request}
-// - (fsmModel, teamData, response) => operation on model]

-// fsm(events, transitions, stateVsComponentMap) : component
-// stateVsComponentMap :: state => model => component